Looking for the best Moz alternatives?

 What’s your favorite amongst these top Moz competitors?

-Do you use any of these alternatives to Moz or you have access to some other cool SEO tools?
+Do you use any of these alternatives to Moz or do you have access to some other cool SEO tools?

 Let us know in the comments below.